immunant/c2rust/README.md

 # What is C2Rust?

 C2Rust helps you migrate C99-compliant code to Rust.
 It provides:
-- a C to Rust translator,
+- a C to Rust translator
-- a Rust code refactoring tool, and
+- a Rust code refactoring tool
-- a way to cross-check the C code against the new Rust code.
+- tools to cross-check execution of the C code against the new Rust code

 The translator (or transpiler), produces unsafe Rust code that closely mirrors the input C code.
 The primary goal of the translator is to produce code that is functionally identical to the input C code.
 Generating safe or idomatic Rust is *not* a goal for the translator.
-Rather, we think the best approach is to gradually clean up the translator using dedicated refactoring tools.
-See the `c2rust-refactor` directory to learn about the `c2rust-refactor` tool that we are working on.
+Rather, we think the best approach is to gradually rewrite the translated Rust code using dedicated refactoring tools.
+To this end, we are building a refactoring tool that rewrites unsafe auto-translated Rust into safer idioms (see [c2rust-refactor](c2rust-refactor/)).

 Some refactoring will have to be done by hand which may introduce errors.
 We provide plugins for `clang` and `rustc` so you can compile and run two binaries and check that they behave identically (at the level of function calls).
+For details on cross-checking see the [cross-checks](cross-checks) directory and the cross checking [tutorial](docs/cross-check-tutorial.md).
-See details in the `cross-checks` directory and in the cross checking [tutorial](docs/cross-check-tutorial.md).

 Here's the big picture:

 ![C2Rust overview](docs/c2rust-overview.png "C2Rust overview")